Benedolt/ubuntu-on-legacy-macs/MacBook7,1 (A1342).md

 Then install the `X11 Gestures` extension from [here](https://extensions.gnome.org/extension/4033/x11-gestures/) and you're good to go.

 **Additional tip**: I find installing Gnome extensions from the browser cumbersome.
-An IMO better way is to use the Gnome Extension Manager, which you can get from the repo:
+I prefer to use the Gnome Extension Manager, which you can get from the repo:
 ```
 $ sudo apt install gnome-shell-extension-manager
 ```